Continue Reading Below

 “But I think at my age, if selling it is possible, I would do that,” he said.
 “At some point, you’re going to die anyway, so you want to do it before then.”

 The Bloomberg media company has an estimated valuation of $50 billion and generated $9.6 billion in revenue in fiscal 2017, according to Forbes.
+As its founder, he owns 88 percent of the company and has a personal net worth estimated around $47 billion.

 While discussing the current administration, the billionaire businessman said President Trump’s position on standing up to China is right, but his methods for correcting trade imbalances are not.